BasketsOfBees/New-Horizon-Schematics/README.md

 # New-Horizon-Schematics

-Schematics for the New Horizon mod for Mindustry.
+An assortment of designs from the New Horizon community.
+Submit your designs to the New Horizon Discord or Mindustrytool, and they might appear here.